Back to Louisiana

 • Removes language after 'outside of' on page 1, line 27 and replaces it with a reference to the criminal justice system as defined in R.S.
 15:572.

-• Adds a section on the confidentiality of records in juvenile delinquency cases, allowing law enforcement officers to obtain relevant records without court orders but with potential restrictions based on necessity for justice.
+• Adds a section on the confidentiality of records related to juvenile delinquency or status offenses, allowing law enforcement and prosecuting agencies access without court order but with potential restrictions based on good cause.

-Plain English: The amendment adds new sections to the bill that allow law enforcement and prosecutors easier access to juvenile records under certain conditions, and it also changes rules about photographing or fingerprinting juveniles when they are taken into custody for specific offenses.
+Plain English: The amendment adds new sections to the bill that allow law enforcement and prosecutors easier access to juvenile records under certain conditions, and it also changes when and why juveniles can be photographed or fingerprinted.

-• Adds a new section allowing law enforcement officers, prosecuting agencies, and judicial officers to obtain records related to delinquency proceedings without needing a court order if the information is relevant to an ongoing investigation or proceeding.
+• Adds a new section (Art.
+412(Q)) allowing law enforcement officers, prosecuting agencies, and judicial officers to obtain juvenile delinquency records without a court order for ongoing investigations or proceedings.

 • Adds new rules for notifying the court, district attorney, and others about where a child is being held when they are in custody.

-• Changes 'five days of' to 'five days after' in the bill text.
+• Changes 'five days of' to 'five days after' in the text.

-• Inserts 'after the hearing to determine continued custody' after 'fifteen days' and 'thirty days'.
+• Inserts 'after the hearing to determine continued custody' after 'fifteen days'.

 Bill History